5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 > **Note**: Once macOS 12 or newer is installed, you can disable the "Reroute kern.hv" and "IOGetVMMPresent" Kernel Patches.
 RestrictEvents will handle the VMM-Board-id spoof from now on. **Only Exception**: Before running the "Install macOS" App, you have to re-enable the kernel patches again.
 Otherwise the installer will say the system is incompatible because of the unsupported SMBIOS it detects.

 #### When Upgrading from macOS Catalina or older
-Since macOS Catalina and older lack the virtualization capabilities required to apply the VMM Board-ID spoof, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS Ventura.
+Since macOS Catalina and older lack the virtualization capabilities required to apply the VMM Board-ID spoof, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS 13 or newer.
 Otherwise you will be greeted by the crossed-out circle instead of the Apple logo when trying to boot.

 **Supported SMBIOSes**: